piyushr147/springBoot/java.md

         The persistence context integrates seamlessly with Spring Boot's transaction management.
 When a method is annotated with @Transactional, the persistence context is automatically propagated or created, making it easy to manage transactions declaratively.

 # @PersistenceContext annotation
     @PersistenceContext annotation takes care to create a unique EntityManager for every transaction (communication with the database).
-In a production application you can have multiple clients calling your application in the same time.
+In a production application you can have multiple clients, calling your application in the same time.
 For each call, the application will create a new thread, will open/create a new transaction with the database and will assign a separate persistence context.
 Each thread, in this case, must use its own EntityManager.The persistence context is created when a transaction starts (via @Transactional) and is flushed/closed when the transaction ends.Changes made to entities are automatically synchronized with the database at the end of the transaction.

     @PersistenceContext
     public EntityManager entityManager;
     using @Autowired instead of @PersistenceContext for entity manager will create a single instance of it for the whole application and we don't want this.

     Without persistence context it becomes your duty to manage the lifecycle of entity manager, you need to get an object of it using the EntityManagerFactory class and have to take care of opening and closing it.Refernce of the code is given below.

     public class MyRepository {